New Plumbing Coupons: Click Here to View Current Discounts

 What Are Underground Drains and How Do They Work?

-Underground drains are, as the name suggests, underground installations that drain water away from your home, particularly from the roof and the foundation.
-They’re connected to your gutters via the downspouts and funnel water to the street, sidewalk, storm drain, or underground sewer line.
+Underground drains are underground installations that drain water away from your home, particularly from the roof and foundation.
+They typically connect to gutters through the downspouts and send water toward the street, sidewalk, storm drain, or an underground sewer line.

 If you have one installed, they can also connect to a French drain system.
 French drains are drainage ditches with a layer of rocks or gravel above a drainage pipe.
-They can be aesthetically pleasing to your landscaping while serving an important function.
+They blend into landscaping while helping redirect water away from problem areas.

 What Are the Signs of a Clogged Underground Drain?